John Grider, Ph.D.

 Semester course; 5 lecture hours.
 5 credits.
 A comprehensive study of the function of mammalian organ systems at the organ, cell and molecular level, designed for graduate and professional students.
 Successful students typically have high achievement in intermediate-level undergraduate biology, chemistry and physics.

 Semester course; 5 lecture hours.
 5 credits.
-Prerequisites: biology, chemistry and physics.
+Students should have previous course work in biology, chemistry and physics.
 A comprehensive study of the function of mammalian organ systems, designed primarily for dental students.

 PHIS 512.
 Cardiac Function in Health and Disease.
 3 Hours.